 *Special note: The reason why I say getting a new student visa each year is a waste of your time is quite important.
 A lawyer explained to me that the student visas we get affixed inside our passports act as mere permission forms to enter the country.
 The student TIE and renewing it in Spain are what count towards being eligible for other visas such as the freelance visa.
-But, if you get new student visas from the Consulate each year, you are essentially restarting the clock on your time in Spain and won’t be able to switch to a different visa (and have actual residency) should the opportunity present itself.
+But, if you get new student visas from the Consulate each year, you are essentially restarting the clock on your time in Spain and won’t be able to switch to a different visa (and have actual residency) should the opportunity present itself in the future.

 6. Contact and visit your (new) school